mekaufman/iam/users_roles.md

 The following table describes the common actions that you can perform based on the role you're assigned for each account management service.
 Scroll horizontally to see all entries in the table.
 {: #acctmgmt}

-If you assign an access policy on **All account management services**, depending on the role that you select, the user can complete the following actions for each service for that role.
-In addition, this type of policy provides the user access to billing information and the ability to track usage based on their assigned role.
-See the following table for details.
-{: note}

 The first row of the table describes specific services that you can choose from when creating a policy, and the first column describes the selected type of role for the policy.
 The remaining cells map to which role is selected from the options in the first column, and which type of policy has been selected from the options in the first row.